Covid Personal Resources

 Where is my stimulus payment?

-United Bank is working closely with the Treasury Department to help eligible Americans receive those payments quickly, securely and safely during this challenging time.
+United Bank is working closely with the Treasury Department to help eligible Americans receive those payments quickly, securely and safely.
 If you are expecting a payment, your funds will be made available to you immediately despite the transaction reflecting a pending status.

 For the most up-to-date information related to your EIP payment and eligibility, visit IRS.gov/coronavirus.
 Please continue to monitor the IRS site for information.
-The IRS will be periodically making updates related to payment and eligibility information.
-Additionally, the Get My Payment portal will be available soon.
+Additionally, the Get My Payment portal is available and is updated once per day.

 We want to make sure you have access to all the financial services we offer to access your accounts without needing to visit a branch.